Republic of the Congo ECTN Certificate

 Processing & Validation

-Once approved, you’ll receive the validated ECTN, which must be included in shipping documents.
+Once approved, the validated ECTN certificate is issued and must be included in the shipping documentation.

 0 +